Senipah/VBA-Better-Array/docs/api/methods/Filter.md

 : Optional

 Description
-: Boolean value indicating whether to return values that include or exclude `Match`.
-If include is True, `Filter` returns the subset of the array that contains `Match`.
-If include is False, `Filter` returns the subset of the array that does not contain `Match`.
+: Boolean value indicating whether to return values that include or exclude `match`.
+If include is True, `Filter` returns the subset of the array that contains `match`.
+If include is False, `Filter` returns the subset of the array that does not contain `match`.

 ---

 Name
-: `Recurse`
+: `recurse`

 Type
 : `Boolean`